 CMS GUIDE Model, Pennsylvania's biggest dementia-caregiver win in 2026

-Of all the new dementia programs available to Pennsylvania families in 2026, CMS GUIDE Model, Guiding an Improved Dementia Experience, is the one most likely to materially change a caregiver's daily reality.
-Launched July 1, 2024, GUIDE is an 8-year voluntary CMS Innovation Center model.
-Pennsylvania has six confirmed participants.
-The program covers comprehensive care navigation, 24/7 caregiver helpline access, structured caregiver training, and, for qualifying families, up to $2,500 per year of respite care at no out-of-pocket cost.
+Of all the new dementia programs available to Pennsylvania families in 2026, the CMS GUIDE Model, Guiding an Improved Dementia Experience, is the one most likely to materially change a caregiver's daily reality.
+Launched July 1, 2024, GUIDE is an 8-year voluntary CMS Innovation Center model, and roughly half a dozen Pennsylvania organizations participate.
+The program covers comprehensive care navigation, 24/7 caregiver helpline access, structured caregiver training, and, for qualifying families, up to $2,625 per year of respite care at no out-of-pocket cost.
+That cap is reset each performance year: it was $2,500 in PY 2024 and $2,563 in PY 2025, and $2,625 applies to PY 2026, which runs July 1, 2026 through June 30, 2027.
+If you check cms.gov and see $2,500, you are reading CMS's undated model-overview and FAQ pages, which still display the original PY 2024 base; the dated CMS GUIDE Payment Methodology Paper is the authoritative figure.

 Here is what the program actually delivers, who qualifies, what it costs, and how to enroll.